edlally/a-level-maths-progress-tracker/README.md

 - Stores the most recent completed sections in json files for each textbook.
 - Run using a clickable .bat file.

-I made this to gameify my progress to help motivate me.
+I made this to gameify my progress to help motivate me and to practice my python skills.

 ## Viewing Your Progress